kjhealy/kieranhealy.hugo/content/blog/the-naming-of-stats/index.markdown

      Or frustrate professors, or pass peer review?<br> Of names of this kind, there are many examples,<br>
      Like Hierarchical, Robust, or Omega-hat,<br>
-Such as Marginal, Confidence, or just Weighted Samples,<br>
+Such as Marginal, Confidence, or just Weighted Sample,<br>
      Names that always belong to more than one stat.<br>
 But above and beyond there’s still one name left over,<br>
      And that is the name that you never will guess;<br>